sbt/sbt-boilerplate/README.md

 for all numbers of arguments from 1 to 22.
 This is sometimes necessary to support all of the `TupleX` or `FunctionX` generically.

-The plugin defines a simple template language for just this purpose.
+The plugin defines a simple template language for this purpose.

 ## The template language

 The template file contains mostly literal code with some control characters guiding the expansion.
 Expansion follows these rules:

- - There's a current number of arguments `i` which is initialized to 22.
+ - The current number of arguments `i` is initialized to 22.
  - Code embraced in `[#` and `#]` is copied `i` times and the expansion is applied recursively with `i` being set accordingly.
 It is possible to define a custom separator between the copied instances by putting the separator text between the `#` and the `]` of the closing